-Traditionally, for patients who did not leave clear and specific written set of conditional directions such as an effective Living Will, one physician will ask one surrogate decision-maker to make one treatment decision to allow the patient to die.
+Traditionally, for patients who did not leave clear and specific written set of conditional directions such as an effective Living Will, one physician will ask one surrogate decision-maker to make one treatment decision that may allow the patient to die of her underlying disease.
 The person speaking for the patient need only state that she knows the patient's values and treatment preferences and thus what the patient would have decided-if the patient could understand the treatment options, appreciate each option's pros and cons, and use reasoning to express a consistent answer.
 This last sentence defines decision-making capacity.
 Unfortunately, dementia patients usually lose this capacity years before they reach the stage of Advanced Dementia.
 For patients who cannot speak for themselves and do not have a clear and specific Living Will, physicians usually honor the ethically accepted standard of "Substituted Judgment."
-Unless (as sometimes happens), another relative comes forward to object, physicians have no legal incentive to spend any effort to try to determine if another person might be a more appropriate surrogate decision-maker, to make sure this person is making the same treatment decision that the patient would have wanted, or to consider if this surrogate has a conflict of interest.
-Here's why: the laws in most states provide immunity to physicians.
-The statutes state that if the physician acts in good faith by believing the person making a treatment decision on behalf of the patient has authority, then the physician cannot be sued in any civil or criminal court or be sanctioned by the medical board.
+Unless (as sometimes happens), another relative comes forward to object, physicians have no legal incentive to spend any effort to try to determine if another person might be a more appropriate surrogate decision-maker; that is, to make sure this person is making the same treatment decision that the patient would have wanted, or to consider if this surrogate has a conflict of interest.
+Here's why: most states have passed laws that provide immunity to physicians.
+These statutes state that if the physician acts in good faith by believing the person making a treatment decision on behalf of the patient has authority, then the physician cannot be sued in any civil or criminal court or be sanctioned by the medical board.
 Also, there are typically no financial incentives for physicians or the institutions they work in, to advocate timely dying.